-The bactericidal potential of the extract predominated throughout the process (78.125%), consistent with the conclusions on the selective role it could play.
-All above pieces of information from Cajanus cajan, robustly suggest it as proper candidate for traditional drugs or disinfectants alternative in several contexts as previously alleged (Youté et al., 2024; Seuwo Koumwou and Fotsing Kwetche, 2020; Tsono and Fotsing Kwetche, 2020).
+The bactericidal potential of the extract which was found to be 78.125% is consistent with the conclusions on the selective role it could play.
+All above pieces of information from Cajanus cajan, robustly suggest it as proper candidate for traditional drugs or disinfectants alternative in several contexts as previously reported(Youté et al., 2024; Seuwo Koumwou and Fotsing Kwetche, 2020; Tsono and Fotsing Kwetche, 2020).
 In fact, it was found that selection of resistance with plant extract would be less common (if ever) (Bouyahya et al., 2022) and that Cajanus cajan extract was significantly safer for the users (Ahomadegbe et al., 2018).
 Therefore, it could be use in controlling bacterial populations not only in healthcare facilities, but also in animal farm and in households where selective agents are commonly used to prevent infections.

 5. Conclusion